 Mild enlargement of the breasts may only require liposuction to reduce breast fat.
-In cases of moderate enlargement, liposuction can be combined with the surgical removal of excess breast tissue.
-Ultrasonic liposuction (VASERlipo®) can often be used to break up fatty tissue and assist in skin tightening.
+In cases of moderate enlargement, Dr. Goldschmidt can combine liposuction with the surgical removal of excess breast tissue.
+He may also use ultrasonic liposuction (VASERlipo®) to break up fatty tissue and assist in skin tightening.
 Severe cases of breast enlargement, and sometimes massive weight loss, may require traditional breast surgery to remove additional loose skin and breast tissue and reposition the nipples.

 Patients typically experience discomfort, swelling, and bruising for the first few days of their gynecomastia surgery recovery.
-A compression garment should be worn to support your chest as it heals.
-In some cases, a small drainage tube may be applied under the skin to drain any excess blood or fluid.
+Patients should wear a compression garment to support their chest as it heals.
+In some cases, Dr. Goldschmidt may place a small drainage tube under the skin to drain any excess blood or fluid.
 Many patients resume work after a few days, but it can a few weeks for you to fully recover.
-All postoperative instructions should be followed carefully to minimize the risk of complications.
+Additionally, patients should follow all postoperative instructions carefully to minimize the risk of complications.

 All surgeries carry some risk of problems afterward.
 Fortunately, these risks are rare.
 The most common issues following gynecomastia surgery are skin irregularities, asymmetry, nipple numbness, scarring, residual glandular tissue, healing problems, and pain.